 -------------------------------------------------------------------

-This seven‑mile walk was led by David Preston, and the other walkers were Dave I, Anita, Judith, Irene, Marilyn, Peter F, Peter C, Chris R, and Alan B, accompanied by Tilly the dog.
+The seven‑mile walk was led by David Preston.
+Other walkers were Dave I, Chris J, Alec J, Wendy, Alan S, Peter C, Jo, and Alan B, along with Tilly the dog.

 -----------------------------------------------------------